Zhu-Solace/solace/DISCUSSION.md

 - Implement caching strategies like redis or cache-control
 - Database performance, add indexes where it makes sense, use limit/offset instead of slicing the data, get rid of the .includes

+### 3. Seed data

+Not that this is important as this is seed data and I imagine real data wouldn't be randomized like this... but the random function kind of irks me.
+The array should get shuffled as well, otherwise the range of the slice will always return the same consecutive values so it isn't super random.